jenkinsci/simple-travis-runner-plugin/README.md

 # Introduction
-A really quick and dirty Pipeline step to convert Travis YAML to Pipeline on the fly.
+A Jenkins Pipeline step to convert simple Travis YAML to Pipeline on the fly.

 # Currently supported
 - `before_install`